 Prasad speaks fluent English and Sinhalese

 Migration Agents Registration Number: 1280846

 Contact: Prasad Pahalawela - firstname.lastname@example.org

 Registered Migration Agent

-Aneri Mehta is a registered Lawyer with Bar Council of India and a Registered Migration Agent in Australia.
+Aneri Shah is a registered Lawyer with Bar Council of India and a Registered Migration Agent in Australia.

 Aneri graduated from Gujarat National Law University with a Bachelor’s degree in Law and Commerce and is registered with Bar council of India.
 Aneri completed Graduate Certificate in Australian Migration Law and Practice from the Victoria University.